Kylie Jenner Just Shared An Ultra-Close Up Pic Of Stormi

 Of course, her decision to Snap instead of 'Gram some of these moments could boil down to a desire to mute some of the ruthless internet trolls who lurk within online comment sections.
 Lately, it seems like she and her pregnant sister Khloé can't catch a break as people tear them apart for even the most ridiculous things, like cradling their pregnant bellies.

-Regardless of her reasoning, it's great to see Jenner happily soaking up every moment of her new life as a mum.
+Regardless of her reasoning, it's great to see Jenner happily soaking up every moment of her new life as a mom.

 Read These Stories Next: